-I have been instructed in the proper riding procedure of a

-motorcycle/scooter including safety rules and guidelines, as it is sometimes necessary to operate such a vehicle to be able to troubleshoot and facilitate repairs.

-In order to participate in this activity, I understand that I must wear a helmet, safety glasses, proper attire and work boots.
-I also understand that at no time is it permissible to ride beyond the steel grate outside of the MME program area.

-In addition, motorcycles/scooters may not be operated without permission from Mr. Miller, MME Instructor.

-I understand that if at any time the above rules are not followed, discipline action will be taken and riding privileges will be revoked.
+I(student name) motorcycle/scooter including safety rule able to troubleshoot and facilitate repai have been instructed in the proper riding procedure of a es and guidelines, as it is sometimes necessary to operate such a vehicle to be es. • nderstand that I must wear a helmet, safety glasses, proper attire and work is it permissible to ride beyond the steel grate outside of the MME program In addition, motorcycles/scooters may n ot be operated without permission from Mr. Miller, MME Instructor.
+I understand that if at any time the above be revoked. e rules are not followed, discipline action will be taken and riding privileges wil I Parent Signature Date Student Signature Date

-Parent Signature

-Student Signature